Attempting to stay connected to God all the time is difficult isn’t it?

 I have periods of my life when I do quite well, I read the Bible regularly, experience prayer time which grows me in my understanding of who God is and how He works in my life and I know His presence in my day-to-day life.

-However, there are many times when I end up losing touch and find connecting with God a real struggle.
+However, there are many times when I end up losing touch and find trying to stay connected to God a real struggle.

 So, how do we stay connected to God at these times where we feel weak, over-committed, exhausted or heavy-hearted?